 - Plaintiff and cross-defendant verdict after a seven-day jury trial in San Bernardino on behalf of a technology corporation in a case involving contract and tort claims;

-- Defense verdict after a six-day bench trial in Oakland on behalf of international corporation in a case involving alleged Proposition 65 violations;
+- Defense verdict after a six-day bench trial in Oakland on behalf of corporation in a case involving alleged Proposition 65 violations;

 - Defense verdict after a week-long federal jury trial in Los Angeles on behalf former NBA players sued for breach of contract and fraud;